argentsea/docfx/tutorials/configuration.md

 ]
 ````

+> [!CAUTION]
-You do *not* need include all of these attributes in your connection!
+> You do *not* need include all of these attributes in your connection!
 Any value not included in your configuration will be set to the provider default — except as described in the next paragraphs.

 The `ConnectRetryCount`, `ConnectRetryInterval` values default to 0 because the ArgentSea retry logic duplicates this functionality.
 If you prefer to use the SqlClient retry functionality instead, set these to their desired values and specify a `ResilienceStrategy` with no retries.
 If you use both connection retries *and* ArgentSea retries, no harm will come, other than a lot of retries.